 Autism Spectrum Disorder is a lifelong neurodevelopmental disorder.
 People living with an autism spectrum disorder will experience challenges with communication and social interactions and will display restrictive and repetitive behaviour.
 Autism is not always immediately apparent and the symptoms can be more severe for some than others.

 Autism is a spectrum condition that affects how a person communicates with others and how they interpret the world around them.
 Currently, there are around 700,000 people in the UK with autism, that is more than 1 in every 100 in the UK alone.
 Autistic people see, hear and feel the world differently to the rest of us and things that might seem straightforward such as language or metaphors can be confusing.
 Having a clear understanding of the misconceptions, diagnoses and support surrounding autism are just some of the essential skills needed when working in mental health.

-This qualification by NCFE Level 2 Certificate in Understanding Autism allows learners to gain an understanding of the different spectrum of autistic conditions and how they can affect people in a variety of ways, as well as explore the importance of using a person-centred approach to provide support.
+This NCFE CACHE Level 2 Certificate in Understanding Autism course allows learners to gain an understanding of the different spectrum of autistic conditions and how they can affect people in a variety of ways, as well as explore the importance of using a person-centred approach to provide support.
 Learners will also understand how to use appropriate communication skills and positive behaviour to encourage individuals with autistic spectrum conditions to live fulfilling and independent lives.

 It’s useful for learners who provide direct support and those working in sectors such as: